CumulusNetworks/docs/content/cumulus-linux-517/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

 {{< /tab >}}
 {{< tab "Platform Information">}}

-To enable platform information statistics, such as the time of last reboot, the last reboot reason, or firmware version:
+To enable platform information statistics, such as the time of last reboot, the last reboot reason, or hardware details such as the chasis version, model name, part number, serial number, and type:

 ```
 cumulus@switch:~$ nv set system telemetry platform-stats class platform-info state enabled